Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 • Comparing rates without comparing fees

-• Ignoring discount points
+• Ignoring discount points when evaluating rate differences

-• Not verifying loan terms match
+• Not verifying that loan terms match (same type, same term, same loan amount)

 How to Compare Loan Estimates the Right Way

-To compare lenders accurately:
+To compare lenders accurately, follow this checklist:

-How LE Compete Helps You Compare With Confidence
+How LE Compete™ Helps You Compare With Confidence

 Why a Second Look Can Save You Thousands